All Episodes

 We'll be back and continue in a moment.

-That's either a scream of joy or a scream of abject pain and suffering at the very mention of my name, L. Rushball, with a half my brain tied behind my back just to make it fair.
+That's either a scream of joy or a scream of abject pain and suffering at the very mention of my name, El Rushball, with a half my brain tied behind my back just to make it fair.

 All right.

-Now, according to a study at Harvard University, all the attention that the political parties are focusing on illegals is misplaced.
+Now, according to a study at Harvard University, all the attention that the political parties are focusing on the illegals is misplaced.

-College students are becoming more religious, and it is affecting their political views, according to a new Harvard University survey of this potentially influential voting block.
+College students are becoming more religious, and it is affecting their political views, according to a new Harvard University survey of this potentially influential voting bloc, religious centrists rule, according to the university.

-A full 70% say religion plays an important part in their lives, with a quarter, 25% saying that their spirituality has increased at college.
+A full 70% say religion plays an important part in their lives, with a quarter, 25%, saying that their spirituality has increased at college.

-Six out of ten say they are concerned about the moral direction of the country, according to the poll of 1,200 students and pupils from across the country, conducted March 13th to 27th and released this past Tuesday.
+Six out of ten say they are concerned about the moral direction of the country, according to the poll of 1,200 students and pupils from across the country conducted March 13th to 27th and released this past Tuesday.

-Religion and morality are critical of how students think about politics and form opinions on political issues, said Gene Shaheen, a former New Hampshire governor and director of Harvard's Institute of Politics, which conducted the poll.
+Religion and morality are critical to how students think about politics and form opinions on political issues, said Gene Shaheen, a former New Hampshire governor and director of Harvard's Institute of Politics, which conducted the poll.

-This analysis foreshadows the 2008 general election campaign for president where religious centrists, nearly 25% of the student vote will be the critical swing vote and likely the most influential group in American politics for years, not the illegals.
+This analysis foreshadows the 2008 general election campaign for president, where religious centrists, nearly 25% of the student vote, will be the critical swing vote and likely the most influential group in American politics for years, not the illegals.

-This is Harvard.
+Now, this is Harvard.

-Now you immediately have a couple of instant reactions to this.
+Now, you immediately have a couple of instant reactions to this.

 That's the first reaction I had.

-If this is true, that's that's shocking.
+If this is true, that's shocking.

-The second thing is we all know that the left, the Democratic Party, disdains religion.
+The second thing is, we all know that the left, the Democratic Party, disdains religion.

-Part of the fabric of being a Democrat is almost a requirement that you think of Republicans as all the hayseed religious hick right.
+Part of the fabric of being a Democrat is almost a requirement that you think of Republicans as all the hayseed, religious hick right.

 They drive pickups, gun racks in the back.